Get Financing Today!

 4. Receive a Settlement Offer: Your insurance company will provide a settlement offer based on the type of coverage you have.

-5. Choose a Contractor: Once you’ve received a settlement offer, you can choose a contractor to perform the repairs or replacement.
+5. Choose a Contractor: Once you’ve received a settlement offer, you can choose a contractor to perform the repairs or replacements.

 6. Complete the Work: Your contractor will complete the work and invoice your insurance company for the cost.